 On this site, you will learn what you need to know about qualifying for journalism internships and what is expected of you once you secure an internship.
-Once you have explored the links on this page, make an appointment with Associate Professor Jacquie Marino (email@example.com) to get answers to questions.
+Once you have explored the links on this page, make an appointment with Associate Professor Mitch McKenney (email@example.com) to get answers to questions.
 Be sure to check out the FAQs as well.

-JMC will register you for the course once you have secured an approved internship and submitted an online application.
+JMC will allow you to register for the course once you have secured an approved internship and submitted an online application.

-The following contains some basic information about and a list of prerequisites for Journalism internships for students in the Journalism major – formerly broken into broadcast news, newspaper/multimedia news, magazine and photojournalism.
+The following contains some basic information about and prerequisites for internships for students in the Journalism major – formerly broken into broadcast news, newspaper/multimedia news, magazine and photojournalism.

 Every student majoring in Journalism and Mass Communication completes an internship (JMC 40092) as a requirement for a degree.
 In Journalism, the internship is at least 150 hours of professional work under professional supervision at an off-campus news organization.
-These may be digital-only news sites, magazines or newspapers.
-On many internships, students work for both digital and print versions of a publication.
+These may be at a TV or radio station, magazine, newspaper or digital news site.

 The internship can be taken in the fall, spring or summer semester.
-If you intern in the fall or spring semester, the School recommends you take a maximum of 12 credit hours in addition to the internship.
+If you intern in the fall or spring semester, the School recommends you attempt no more than 12 credit hours in addition to the internship.

 Internships must be approved in advance.
 To ensure you will receive credit for your internship, fill out an Internship Application Form, as soon as your internship is confirmed.
-After your internship is approved, the JMC office will enroll you in JMC 40092.
+After your internship is approved, the JMC office will send you information on enrolling in JMC 40092.
 You must be enrolled to receive credit.

 You will be notified promptly if your internship application is not approved.
 If you have already accepted your internship, you will need to decide if you want to work the internship for no credit or resign the internship.

-You will receive your internship syllabus for the applicable semester via email.
-The syllabus outlines reporting requirements you will be required to submit periodically.
+You will receive your internship syllabus for the applicable semester.
+It outlines reporting requirements you will be required to submit to get course credit.

-Internships are for one credit and will be graded "S" or "U." Failure to report on a timely basis or to complete the 150 hours can result in a U grade, and the internship will have to be repeated.
+Internships are for between 1-3 credits and will be graded "S" or "U." Failure to report on a timely basis or to complete the minimum 150 hours per credit hour can result in a U grade, and the internship will have to be repeated.
 This is also true, of course, of unsatisfactory work.

 The FAQ about Journalism sequence internships should answer many of your preliminary questions about internships.
 If they don't, check with your academic adviser or the Coordinator for Career Exploration and Development.
 Your sequence coordinator and many faculty members also can assist you.